 Welcome to Sydney Theatre Company Virtual

-We’re thrilled to bring you Sydney Theatre Company Virtual — our brand new online video series.
-Gathering our community of Australian theatre artists, this series is designed to plug that theatre-shaped hole in your life.
+We’re thrilled to bring you Sydney Theatre Company Virtual — our online video series.
+Gathering our community of Australian theatre artists, this series is designed to plug that theatre-shaped hole in our life.
 Our hope is that we can all come together through art to start making sense of this new world we now find ourselves in.

 Miranda Tapsell performs Wendy Mocke’s Tiger scare